🧬

 Common inquiries about the breed

-Is the Portuguese Pointer suitable for apartment living?
+Is the Portuguese Pointing Dog suitable for apartment living?

-No, they require significant space and daily vigorous exercise to remain healthy and happy.
+Generally, no. They require significant space and daily vigorous exercise to remain healthy and well-behaved.

 🔗